hagne/BaselineObsLog/README.md

-# data_baseline
+# BaselineObsLog
-test for using tickets for data problems
+Use for logging instrument, data collection, logger, etc issues at each of the baseline observatories.